-Ulcerative colitis (UC) is a chronic disease.
-That is, if you’re diagnosed with UC you will always have it, even with treatment.
-Fortunately, UC is a disease of flare-ups and remissions.
-This means you can go through symptom-free periods for weeks, months, and even years before having a flare-up period.
+Ulcerative colitis (UC) is a chronic disease that consists of periods of flare-ups followed by periods of remissions.
+This means you can go through symptom-free periods for weeks, months, and even years before having a flare-up.

-Part of treating your UC includes extending your remission periods.
-With help from your doctor and proper self-care, you can work your way through your next flare-up quickly, hopefully prevent future ones, and return to a normal life.
+Part of treating your UC includes prolonging your remission periods.
+With help from your doctor or gastroenterologist and proper self-care, you can work your way through your next flare-up, hopefully prevent future ones, and return to normal life.

 When a flare-up occurs, you’ll want to quickly get a grasp on it, treat it, and do your best to ease your symptoms.
 Without treatment, your symptoms can affect your quality of life, and they’re almost certain to return.

-Research shows that 70 percent of UC patients who don’t use maintenance treatments will experience a relapse within a year of their last bout with the disease.
+Research shows that more than half of UC patients who don’t use maintenance treatments will experience a relapse within a year of their last bout with the disease.

 Knowing what causes a flare is an important part of dealing with it.
 Here are some of the most common triggers.

 Being sick can, unfortunately, make you sicker.
 In particular, diarrhea may induce a flare.
 Changes in your body’s electrolyte levels can cause a resurgence of symptoms too.

 Stress and anxiety don’t treat your body well.
 High stress or chronic stress may bring about another round of symptoms.

 Smoking cigarettes can trigger flares in IBD, particularly Crohn’s disease.
 In some cases of ulcerative colitis, quitting smoking can cause a flare.
 But due to the many health risks associated with smoking, this isn’t a reason to keep smoking.

 While no particular foods have been proven to cause flare-ups, some people notice that certain foods tend to trigger them.
 Keeping track of your diet with a food diary may help you notice trends in which foods aggravate your symptoms.